zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 });
 ```

-In this example, we use a [private key signer](/create-wallets/noncustodial/private-keys) which signs transactions using a private key, similar to how MetaMask works.
+In this example, we use a [private key signer](/create-wallets/private-keys) which signs transactions using a private key, similar to how MetaMask works.
+You can see a full list of signers on the left sidebar.

 ## Choosing a paymaster